-- 6) It is the competitor's responsibility to ensure that all persons concerned by his entry observe all the requirements of the Agreement, the Code, the Technical Regulations and the Sporting Regulations.
+- 6) It is the competitor's responsibility to ensure that all persons concerned by his entry observe all the requirements of the Regulations.
 If a competitor is unable to be present in person at the Event he must nominate his representative in writing.
 The person having charge of an entered car during any part of an Event is responsible jointly and severally with the competitor for ensuring that the requirements are observed. - 7) Competitors must ensure that their cars comply with the conditions of eligibility and safety throughout practice and the race. - 8) The presentation of a car for scrutineering will be deemed an implicit statement of conformity. - 9) All persons concerned in any way with an entered car or present in any other capacity whatsoever in the paddock, pit lane, or track must wear an appropriate pass at all times.